SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-05-10-get-prepared-for-unity-5-the-dreaded.markdown

 - unity3d
 ---

-# &nbsp;So what is in a “.” when accessing a Component
+#  So what is in a “.” when accessing a Component

-> Check the Post on the Unity forms discussing this practice here –&nbsp;[http://forum.unity3d.com/threads/245400-Unity-5-Beta-Insights](http://forum.unity3d.com/threads/245400-Unity-5-Beta-Insights)
+> Check the Post on the Unity forms discussing this practice here – [http://forum.unity3d.com/threads/245400-Unity-5-Beta-Insights](http://forum.unity3d.com/threads/245400-Unity-5-Beta-Insights)
 >
-> ### \*\*Update, Unity have now written a post on the changes posed for Unity 5 and the inner workings, well worth a read –&nbsp;[http://bit.ly/1pf5Wog](http://bit.ly/1pf5Wog "Unity5: API changes & automatic script updating")
+> ### \*\*Update, Unity have now written a post on the changes posed for Unity 5 and the inner workings, well worth a read – [http://bit.ly/1pf5Wog](http://bit.ly/1pf5Wog "Unity5: API changes & automatic script updating")
 >
-> Another interesting post has arisen which also includes some timing and stats for using cached components verses using the shortcuts, check it out –&nbsp;[http://bit.ly/1pfaUkQ](http://bit.ly/1pfaUkQ "Unity3D – Accessors are bad- Caching is good!")
+> Another interesting post has arisen which also includes some timing and stats for using cached components verses using the shortcuts, check it out – [http://bit.ly/1pfaUkQ](http://bit.ly/1pfaUkQ "Unity3D – Accessors are bad- Caching is good!")

 ![width=](http://i1.livememe.com/xwe6kn.jpg)